There has been a lot of rumors regarding cannabis link building lately.

-This is a great opportunity for websites to get an enormous exposure in a popular media.
+This is a beautiful opportunity for websites to get enormous exposure in popular media.

 In order for your article or study to be featured on the most popular news blogs, you really have to have something spectacular on your hands.

-You might’ve done an extensive research about a topic or discovered a new method for solving a common problem.
-Now, all you have to do is pitch a reported and get featured.
+You might’ve done extensive research about a topic or discovered a new method for solving a common problem.
+Now, all you have to do is pitch a report and get featured.

 Unfortunately, this is also HARO’s biggest flaw.

-If you already have something so sensational on your hands, there is a good chance that you’ve already been discovered by the media.
+If you already have something sensational on your hands, there is a good chance that the media has already discovered you.
 Otherwise, something that you think is really great might not be so great after all.

-So time is of the essence with this white hat link building method.
+So time is of the essence with this white hat marijuana link building method.

 - Try to provide something that is different.
 Recycling one and the same content will do you no good.

-- Studies are especially popular as well as latest news that haven’t been published on other portals.
+- Studies are wildly popular, as well as the latest news that hasn’t been published on other portals.
 Start with them.